Where the Wild Things Are (soundtrack)

-Where the Wild Things Are: Motion Picture Soundtrack: Original Songs by Karen O and the Kids is the soundtrack to the 2009 film Where the Wild Things Are.
+Where the Wild Things Are: Motion Picture Soundtrack: Original Songs by Karen O and the Kids is the soundtrack album to the 2009 film Where the Wild Things Are.
 It is performed by Karen O and the Kids.
 It was released on September 29, 2009, in CD, LP, and digital download formats.

 Background

 Karen O, the vocalist of the indie rock band Yeah Yeah Yeahs, wrote the film's soundtrack.
-Her bandmates Brian Chase and Nick Zinner and former touring guitarist Imaad Wasif, Deerhunter's Bradford Cox, Liars' Aaron Hemphill, The Dead Weather's Dean Fertita, and Jack Lawrence from The Raconteurs all also contributed.
+Her bandmates Brian Chase and Nick Zinner and former touring guitarist Imaad Wasif, Deerhunter's Bradford Cox, Liars' Aaron Hemphill, the Dead Weather's Dean Fertita, and Jack Lawrence from The Raconteurs all also contributed.

-When director Spike Jonze approached Karen O to write the soundtrack to Where the Wild Things Are, he cited The Langley Schools Music Project's Innocence & Despair as an example of the desired "simple melodies that were emotionally complex—something that both kids and adults would appreciate".
+When director Spike Jonze approached Karen O to write the soundtrack to Where the Wild Things Are, he cited the Langley Schools Music Project's Innocence & Despair as an example of the desired "simple melodies that were emotionally complex—something that both kids and adults would appreciate".

 "All Is Love" was released as the soundtrack's lead single on August 25, 2009, and is featured in the credits of the film.